 “On what grounds?” she snapped, throwing her blouse against the mattress.
-“He’s never beat me.
+“He’s never beaten me.
 He’s never strayed.
 I don’t think he’s ever even said a harsh word to me.
 Oh, he has grounds to leave me, certainly.
 But he never would.
 He hates change too much.”

 “How could you ever marry someone like that?” he said, matching her heated tone.
 “How could you be such a fool?”

-He regretted it as soon as he had said it but, by then it was too late.
-Her face crumpled, and he feared she might cry.
-That he had made her cry.
+He regretted it as soon as he had said it but, by then, it was too late.
+Her face crumpled, and he feared she might cry: that he had made her cry.
 But instead, she only furrowed her brow and glared.